BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 - **When hotsampling, the game is still in native resolution:** switch to `windowed` or `fullscreen`

 - **If SE is console enabled, sometimes hotsampling changes console resolution; possible solutions:**
-  1. Disable the console and open it with `ctrl+f12` after launching the tool
+  1. Disable the console and open it with `ctrl+f12` when needed
   2. Before launching the tool, tab in to the game first and then use hotsampling

 ### IGCS Depth of Field